kimsiang/SLAC2016/CosmicRayAna/README.md

 * Cluster energy and time

-A list of clusters belonging to the beam and the laser is stored (list A).
+A list of clusters' islandNum belonging to the beam and the laser is stored (list A).

 * Crystal hit energy and time